MichaelMarner/dart-redux-remote-devtools/README.md

 }
 ```

 This of course means your Actions need to be json encodable.
 You can do what the example above does and write your own `toJson` method.
-However, a better approach is to use a generator to do it for you.
+However, a better approach is to use a generator like [json_serializable](https://pub.dartlang.org/packages/json_serializable) to do it for you.
 If your action is not json encodable, the payload property will be missing in devtools.

 ### Encoding strategy for State